How to Close a Texas Business in 8 Steps

 At this point, your business is closed with the IRS, but you still need to make sure it is properly dissolved according to the State of Texas.

-First, you will need to square up with the Texas Comptroller office.
+First, you will need to settle everything with the Texas Comptroller office.
 File any outstanding Franchise Tax and PIF reports.
 Then file your Final Franchise Tax Report so you can request a Certificate of Dissolution from the Comptroller.
 Take note, before the Secretary of State allows a dissolution, you must ensure that the business has paid any outstanding tax, penalty, or interest payments and filed the Final Franchise Tax Report within 60 days of the business's termination date.

 Second, after obtaining the Certificate of Dissolution, you will need to complete and file the required corporate dissolution paperwork with the Secretary of State.
 After those termination forms are submitted and your business has paid any filing fees, the Secretary of State considers your business closed.
 Now, you have one last step.

-8: Keep All Records from Your Texas Business
+8: Keep All Records from Your Texas Business (IMPORTANT)

-- Property records
+- Real Estate and Business Personal Property tax records

 - Employment tax records

-- Final bank account statements
+- Final 90-days of all bank account statements

-- Final Financial Statements
+- Annual and Final Financial Statements

-- Back-up of Quickbooks or accounting system
+- Back-up of QuickBooks or accounting systems

 - Statements and records of final payments for leases, equipment, purchases, etc.

-- Corporate resolutions or decisions related to closing the business
+- Corporate resolutions or other documented decisions

 Closing Your Texas Business